Marketing Intermediate Updated 2026-03-22

 What is Partner Marketing?

 Partner marketing is collaborative marketing between two or more companies with complementary audiences or products.
-Learn types of partnerships, strategies, and examples.
+Learn types of partnerships.

 What is Partner Marketing?